servalproject/batphone/CURRENT-RELEASE.md

 What's new since 0.91
 ---------------------

- * [MeshMS][] messages are now encrypted end-to-end using [Rhizome][]'s payload
-   encryption: the [Salsa 20/20][] stream cypher with key agreement using the [Curve 25519][] [elliptic curve Diffie-Hellman][] scheme by Daniel J.
-   Bernstein, implemented with the [NaCl][] library.  **Note: MeshMS messages sent using release 0.92 cannot be read on earlier releases, or vice versa.**
-   However, earlier releases will still carry encrypted MeshMS messages to their destination, and release 0.92 will still carry older MeshMS messages, because the [Rhizome][] protocol remains compatible.
+ * **[MeshMS][] in release 0.92 is incompatible with earlier releases.
+A MeshMS message created using release 0.92 cannot be read on earlier releases, or vice versa.** However, earlier releases will still carry encrypted MeshMS messages to their destination, and release 0.92 will still carry older MeshMS messages, because the [Rhizome][] file transport protocol remains compatible with earlier releases.

+ * The [MeshMS][] protocol and implementation have been completely overhauled.
+   [MeshMS][] messages are now encrypted end-to-end using [Rhizome][]'s payload
+   encryption: the [Salsa20][] stream cypher with key agreement using the [Curve25519][] elliptic curve Diffie-Hellman scheme by Daniel J. Bernstein, implemented by the [NaCl][] library.

  * The peer list screen is much more responsive.
 High [Rhizome][] file transfer activity no longer causes peers to remain invisible for minutes.
    Peers that become unreachable disappear from the screen within seconds.

+ * New setting to change the MeshMS notification tone.

+ * Multi-hop voice calls have been tested and are more reliable than they were in 0.90.
+Voice calls can still suffer from high latency (audio delay) in some circumstances, though, and there is still no echo cancellation.

 What's new since 0.90.1
 -----------------------